2016 ONA-Poynter Leadership Academy for Women in Digital Media

 Social Apps Producer, CNN

-Founder and CEO, Hearken
+CEO and Co-founder, Hearken

 Senior Manager of Digital Content, Cox Media Group TV